reborg/parallel/README.md

 | Name                                    | Description
 |-----------------------------------------| ---------------------------------------------------
 | `p/split-by`                            | Splitting transducer based on contiguous elements.
-| `p/filterv`                             | Filter a vector in parallel and returns a vector.
 | `p/let`                                 | Parallel local binding

 ### How to use the library

 All functions are available through the `parallel` namespace.
 Add the following to your project dependencies:

 ```clojure
 [parallel "0.1"]
 ```

-Then require at the REPL with:
+Require at the REPL with:

 ```clojure
 (require '[parallel :as p])